Saturday, June 21, 2025

 We're not going anywhere for Fall Break.
 It upsets me because Fall is my favorite time of the year and I love to see the Fall colors.
 It has still been hot here and there won't really be a good cool down until the end of the week.
 Paul said he couldn't do a vacation this week because he is too busy with work.
 He recently had to let go of an employee.
 I thought about doing some day trips this week, but I am doubting I will do much.
 So, I am trying to get things done at home, but that doesn't seem to go very well either.
 With my husband and son here I can't concentrate.
 The day just flies by, too.

 It probably is just as well that we don't go on a vacation because we should save the money.
 We have had so many unexpected expenses this year including multiple roof repairs due to the monsoons, A/C repairs, high medical expenses for all 3 of us, etc...
 A couple of days ago our washing machine stopped working and showed a LE code.
 LE code means a problem with the motor and it can't spin.
 Clothes and water were locked in the machine for over a day until we were finally able to get it open (unplugging, plugging back in 5 minutes later and then pushing the start button for 5 seconds to reset).
 We had Sears Home Services come look at it, but they said repairs would be expensive and it would probably be best to replace it.
 We bought our washer and dryer when we moved in back in 2008 so they lasted almost 16 years.
 We had a few issues over that time and had to have a couple of repairs, but it's time to replace.
-There are no more Sears stores in the Tucson area and the Sears repairmen advised getting another LG product.
+There are no more Sears stores in the Tucson area and the Sears repairmen advised against getting another LG product.
 Paul ended up buying a Maytag set from Home Depot.
 The washer is supposed to arrive Thursday of this week and the dryer is on back order.
 Guess I can't do laundry this week until the new washer is installed!

 On 8/9, I went to the Pima County Cooperative Extension Gardens and the Reid Park Rose Garden.